Skip to Content

 Lowa

 Lowa also has a solid handful of vegan hiking boots to choose from.
-Including the Ferrox Pro GTX Mid, Maddox Lo, Vento, and Zirrox GTX Lo.
-There are mid-rise options as well as aggressive trail shoes, so whatever your preference, you’re bound to find something that suits!
+Including the Innox Pro GTX Mid, Vento, and Zirrox GTX Lo.
+Some are mid-rise options and some are more like aggressive trail shoes, so whatever your preference, you’re bound to find something that suits!
 They are in the price range of $165-200.
 Keep in mind that not all Lowa or GTX styles are vegan, but the Lowa site clearly states in descriptions which boots and shoes are vegan, so huzzah!

 The VivoBarefoot Primus Trail SG (photo courtesy of VivoBarefoot)